Mozart Group: Infighting and disbandment

 In January 2023, the Mozart Group became defunct after running out of funds.
-In its final months, it was faced with defections, infighting, and a legal dispute between the Mozart Group's two co-founders.
+In its final months, it was faced with defections, infighting, financial issues and a legal dispute between the Mozart Group's two co-founders.
+Soldiers of the Mozart Group were also known to gravitate towards Kyiv’s strip clubs and bars when they were off duty.
+Serious allegations, arose accusing Milburn of making derogatory comments about Ukraine’s leadership while “significantly intoxicated,” letting his dog urinate in a borrowed apartment, diverting company funds and other financial malfeasance.
 In an announcement on Twitter, Milburn also claimed that the company's name and legal entity became a distraction from the group's core mission.
 Milburn immediately began an attempt to revive the operation, leasing a new office in Kyiv and setting off on a fundraising drive.
 Several former employees interviewed by The New York Times expressed a desire to continue their work if possible.